 Finally, there's the almighty question of the price.
 This is where AMD has shown their ability to beat Intel for years, because Intel in general refuses to sell higher performance processors for anything less than $175—that's been the approximate entry price for the least expensive quad-core i5 chips going back to the first generation Core i5 chips.
 With Ryzen, AMD will have a few options, depending on where final performance falls.

-If AMD can clearly match or beat Intel's Core i5 Skylake parts with their 4C/8T Ryzen chips, we will likely see prices in the $150-$200 range—and if they're competitive with Core i7 Skylake parts AMD could even go for $200-$250.
+If AMD can clearly match or beat Intel's Core i3 Skylake/Kaby Lake parts with their 4C/8T Ryzen chips, we will likely see prices in the $150 range, with 8C/8T Ryzen going for $200-$250.
 8C/16T meanwhile probably isn't going to flirt with Intel's obscene $1000-$1750 prices at the top, and depending on clocks and performance the current guess is $300-$500.
 Assuming AMD can come close to (or beat) Intel's Broadwell-E performance, we could end up with better prices for everyone, and that would be great to see.

 There are a lot of 'ifs' and other qualifiers right now.
 What will Ryzen actually deliver?
-Everything is looking promising, and AMD appears confident in their New Horizon livestream.
-Ryzen is currently slated for a Q1'17 launch, which means probably March rather than January—because at this point, if it were a January launch AMD would be saying as much.
-But even if AMD's Ryzen can't beat Intel in every benchmark, they're bringing proper competition back into the CPU market, and that's great news.
+Everything is looking promising, and AMD appears confident in their New Horizon livestream (opens in new tab).
+Ryzen is currently slated for a Q1'17 launch, with indications this will be in early March.
+Even if AMD's Ryzen can't beat Intel in every benchmark, they're bringing proper competition back into the CPU market, and that's great news.